mamund/trump-said/docs/index.md

 A collection of utterances from the 47th president.

+### 2025-02-01
+On February 1, 2025, President Donald Trump addressed the recent U.S. airstrikes in Somalia targeting Islamic State operatives.
+He stated:

+> "These killers, who we found hiding in caves, threatened the United States and our Allies.
+The strikes destroyed the caves they live in, and killed many terrorists without, in any way, harming civilians." ([theguardian.com](https://www.theguardian.com/world/2025/feb/01/donald-trump-us-airstrikes-islamic-state-somalia?utm_source=chatgpt.com))

+#usPolitics #trumpSaid

 ### 2025-01-31
 On January 31, 2025, following a tragic mid-air collision near Washington D.C. that resulted in 67 fatalities, President Donald Trump attributed the incident to diversity and inclusion initiatives within the Federal Aviation Administration (FAA).
 He stated: